shashank-77-77/BAJAJ-Finserv-Health-API/readme.md

 The following demo data is used consistently across test cases to ensure reproducibility:

 Field	Demo Value
-firstName	Shashank
+firstName	Shxxxxxx
-lastName	Mankar
+lastName	Maxxxx
-phoneNumber	7770010001
+phoneNumber	7770xx
-emailId	shashank250845920082@gmail.com
+emailId	shxxxxxxhxxxxxxxxxxx@gmail.com
 Additional demo values are derived from this baseline to test duplicates and validation failures.

 ✅ Implemented Test Cases